NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 MYSTIQUE: I’m taking out the garbage.

-Really, what is unequivocal (and also, unequivocally a conversation) is an exchange of dialogue that allows both parties to state their sides (uninterrupted by other characters, mind you), and then allows both parties to react to those statements.
+What is unequivocal (and also, unequivocally a conversation) is an exchange of dialogue that allows both parties to state their sides (uninterrupted by other characters, mind you), and then allows both parties to react to those statements.
 To borrow from board game terminology, both players have to make their moves, and both players have to be allowed to respond to the move just made.
 Action1, action2, reaction1, reaction2.

 And only if you have at least two exchanges can you definitely, no-matter-what define it as a conversation and also as a definitely valid pass of the test.
 Both parties have been allowed to present their moves; both parties have been allowed to respond to the former’s presentation as well.

-When you have people talk entirely in quips, witticisms, and snappy one-liner exchanges, you get accused (and rightly) of being unable to write actual meaningful dialogue, and incapable of humanizing your characters further than an initial skin-deep charm.
+When you have people talk entirely in quips, witticisms, and snappy one-liner exchanges, you get accused (and rightly) of being unable to write meaningful dialogue and incapable of humanizing your characters further than an initial skin-deep charm.
 (Abigail Nussbaum, for example, takes Steven Moffatt to task for this on at least one occasion.)

 Because, obviously, conversation isn’t just some vehicle for making the audience laugh, or moving the plot coupons along (or sprinkling charm throughout the script in an effort to hide your other, major writerly failings).
 Conversation between two people, actual conversation, whether intended or not, becomes a glimpse into the interiority of those characters.
 What is said; what is not said; how it said, or unsaid; et cetera.